Northwestern High School (Hyattsville, Maryland): History

-Northwestern currently serves as the school district's northern host school for the annual Band & Orchestra Festival, which showcases county bands and orchestras who are adjudicated by renowned music directors from around the country.
-Northwestern once served as a host school for the district's' Middle School & High School Chorus Festival.
-It is currently used as a secondary site for the Superiors Concert, the district festival for all choirs rated "superior during" county assessments.
-Northwestern also served as host for Gateway Music Festival's Washington, DC national choir competition in 2003, and hosted the 2004 Maryland All-State Band Festival.

-Building and facilities

-Northwestern Campus (1951-2000)
+1951–2000

 Northwestern Senior High School was founded in 1951 as a public secondary school.
 It was the consolidation of three schools: Hyattsville, Greenbelt, and Mount Rainier High Schools.
 Beginning in the 1960s, several additions were built, in stages, including what was called the new art wing.
 By the year 2000, Northwestern consisted of a long main wing with three wings branching out.
 These were referred to as the A-wing, B-wing, and C-wing.
 The cafeteria was located at the rear of the school on the second floor and attached to the C-wing.

 The boys' gymnasium, girls' auxiliary gymnasium, and band, choir, and orchestra rooms were all located at the rear of the building.
 The C-wing was accessible to the B-wing by a long suspended enclosed bridge that could only be reached from the second floor.

 A large field located between wings B and C was dubbed "The Senior Courtyard."
 Originally reserved exclusively for seniors to converge during lunch, this courtyard was eventually opened to the entire student body.
 Northwestern was one of the few schools to allow students outside during lunch, as most schools didn't have the proper accommodations to allow this.

 The Justice Memorial Auditorium was part of the A-wing, and was the final addition to the original building.
 The A-wing was the only section of the old facility that had air conditioning.

 Northwestern was converted from a grades 10-12 "senior high school" to a grades 9-12 "high school" configuration in 1981.